 The classic corset style, however, doesn’t use latex to compress to midsection; rather it is designed with a lace-up back that is pulled tight.
 The bodice is constructed with materials like satin, cotton or even mesh, with flexible steel boning to keep it in place.
 We often refer to this style as a “steel-boned corset.”

 It’s also worth noting that different forms of corsets can come in underbust and overbust styles.
-Overbust styles are typically used for costuming or sometimes in formal/bridal attire, while underbust styles are useful for everyday slimming.
+Overbust styles are typically used for costuming or sometimes in formal/bridal attire, while underbust styles are useful for everyday corset wear and slimming.

 There is some confusion because a lot of these terms for corsets can be used loosely and interchangeably.
 For the rest of this article, we’ll be primarily referring to the underbust steel-boned corset, as that is the classic style used for corseting.
 However, we’ll also refer to latex cinchers and vests when relevant.